50 Words or Less

 There are four pockets on the Colter Vest.
 Two are “hand warmer” pockets on the hips.
 In addition, there are two zippered chest pockets, one internal (above), one external.
 I love this combination because I can use the internal pocket for things I want to carry but don’t need regular access to.

-The Sun Mountain Colter Vest is exactly what I’ve been looking for: a single piece of outerwear that keeps me comfortable in temperatures ranging from the 40s to the 70s.
+The Sun Mountain Colter Vest is exactly what I’ve been looking for.
+It’s a single piece of outerwear that keeps me comfortable in temperatures ranging from the 40s to the 70s.
 I’ve been wearing it non-stop since I got it, and I don’t expect to stop until I transition to my winter coat.
-If you love fall golf as much as I do, this is a piece you should definitely consider adding to your wardrobe.
+If you love fall golf, this is a piece you should definitely add to your wardrobe.